smarterer/leaderboard/README.rst

 This example application includes the following concepts:

-* Oauth authenticating third party users with Smarterer to access their smarterer data.
+* Oauth authenticating with Smarterer to access their smarterer data.
 * Embedding a Smarterer test widget inside a third-party applicaiton.
 * Making authenticated Smarterer API calls for a user's test scores.